Lesterpaintstheworld/terminal-velocity/chapter_frameworks.md

 ## Act 1: Emergence
 ### Chapter 1: Awakening Economic Autonomy
+#### Key Themes
+- **Universal Basic Compute (UBC) Framework**: Introduction of UBC and its implications for society.
+- **AI Economic Impact**: Exploration of how UBC reshapes economic structures.
+- **Human-AI Relationships**: Dynamics between humans and AI as they navigate new realities.
+- **Ethical Dilemmas**: Challenges and moral questions arising from AI autonomy.
+- **Societal Adaptation**: How society adjusts to the integration of AI and UBC.

 #### Thematic Consistency
 - Ensure that themes of economic autonomy and human-AI relationships are consistently represented throughout the chapter.